 In a woman’s life, menopause is a big life event, and usually occurs after age 45.
-As I have turned the corner into my cough-40’s-cough, I have been thinking more and more about the onset of menopause and what kinds of Home Remedies for Menopause are available.
-I love learning about Herbal Medicine Remedies and using them when I can over OTC or prescription medications.
+As I have turned the corner into my cough-40’s-cough, I have been thinking more and more about the onset of menopause and what kinds of Natural Remedies for Menopause are available.
+I love learning about Natural Home Remedies and using them when I can over OTC or prescription medications.

 Menopause is one of the most unpleasant periods in the life of a woman and for those with whom she lives or works.
 Menopause is the reverse of puberty — you remember how awful THAT was, don’t you?
 Hormones go all whacky, and the body temperature fluctuates as do moods.